Virtual Holonomic and Nonholonomic Constraints on Lie groups: Background on Differential Geometry

 It is well-known that the Riemannian metric induces a unique torsion-free and metric compatible connection called the \textit{Riemannian connection}, or the \textit{Levi-Civita connection}.
-Along the remainder of this paper, we will assume that $\nabla$ is the Riemannian connection.
+In mechanical systems endowed with a Riemannian metric, the Levi–Civita connection determines the notion of kinetic acceleration and the evolution of free motion, while potential forces arise from gradients of smooth functions $V:Q\to\mathbb{R}$ under the same metric pairing.
+In the remainder of this paper, we will assume that $\nabla$ is the Riemannian connection.
 For additional information on connections, we refer the reader to \cite{Boothby,Milnor}.
-When the covariant derivative corresponds to the Levi-Civita connection, geodesics can also be characterized as the critical points of the length functional $\displaystyle{L(\gamma) = \int_0^1 \|\dot{\gamma}\|dt}$ among all unit-speed \textit{piece-wise regular} curves $\gamma: [a, b] \to Q$ (that is, where there exists a subdivision of $[a, b]$ such that $\gamma$ is smooth and satisfies $\dot{\gamma} \ne 0$ on each subdivision).
+When the covariant derivative corresponds to the Levi-Civita connection, geodesics can also be characterized as the critical points of the length functional $\displaystyle{L(\gamma) = \int_0^1 \|\dot{\gamma}\|dt}$ among all unit-speed \textit{piecewise regular} curves $\gamma: [a, b] \to Q$ (that is, where there exists a subdivision of $[a, b]$ such that $\gamma$ is smooth and satisfies $\dot{\gamma} \ne 0$ on each subdivision).